-Step 7 Find the center of the underside of the bottom rail and attach the baluster connector included with the support block using the screw provided.
+Step 7 Find the center of the underside of the bottom rail and attach the baluster connector included with the rail support using the screw provided.
 Check building code requirements for the maximum spacing between deck surface and bottom of rail (sweep); we recommend 3" but it can be less if desired.
-If necessary, trim the support block to the determined height (fig. 6).
+If necessary, trim the rail support to the determined height (fig. 6).
 Drill two 1⁄4" drain holes through the bottom of the rail to prevent trapping water.
 Center drain holes between two baluster locations as baluster can block the pathway and stop water from properly draining.

 Step 8 Place the line rail bracket covers and line brackets on the ends of the bottom rail.
-Install the support block and prop the bottom rail between the posts using blocks cut to size.
+Install the rail support and prop the bottom rail between the posts using blocks cut to size.
 Check the rail for level.
 Using the line bracket as a guide, mark the screw positions on the post sleeve and rail on both ends.
 Pre-drill 1/8" pilot holes through the post sleeve and rail.
-Attach the line bracket to the post sleeve using the #8-15 x 2" - #2 square drive pan head screws and then attach line bracket to rail using #10-16 x 34" - #2 square drive pan head self-drilling screws.
+Attach the line bracket to the post sleeve using four $#8-15 \times 2" - #2$ square drive pan head screws and then attach line bracket to rail using two $#10-16 \times 34" - #2$ square drive pan head self-drilling screws (fig. 5).

-Step 9 Place balusters into each routed hole in the bottom rail.
-Make sure balusters are fully seated in rail.
+Step 9 Place a baluster into each routed hole in the bottom rail.
+Make sure baluster is fully seated in rail.

 Step 10 Place the line rail bracket covers and line brackets on the ends of the top rail.
 Position the top rail by placing the balusters inside the routed holes, while working from one end to the other.
 Check the rail for level.
 Using the line bracket as a guide, mark the screw positions on the post sleeve and rail on both ends.
 Pre-drill 1/8" pilot holes through the post sleeve and rail.
-Attach the line bracket to the post sleeve using the #8-15 x 2" - #2 square drive pan head screws and then attach line bracket to rail using #10-16 x 34" - #2 square drive pan head self-drilling screws (fig. 5).
+Attach the line bracket to the post sleeve using four #8-15 x 2" - #2 square drive pan head screws and then attach line bracket to rail using four #10-16 x 3⁄4" - #2 square drive pan head self-drilling screws.
+Important: For the top rail only, pre-drill and attach two additional screws through the top of the bracket, into the top rail (fig. 7).

-Step 11 Slide the rail bracket covers over the rail brackets and snap into place.
+Step 11 Slide the rail bracket cover over the rail bracket and snap into place.